Homeowners, do you need help to tackle repairs, or are you struggling to afford essential improvements to your home?

 • Homeowner for a minimum of 12 months and within Newcastle upon Tyne

 may be able to help.
 You must own your home and have lived there for at least one year.
-There isn't limitless money if we can't meet all of the demand we'll advise you

 How do Helping Hand loans work?